webstarters/laravel-jw-platform-management-api/README.md

-# Laravel JW Platform Management
+# Laravel JW Platform Management API

 A simple wrapper for the JW Platform Management API.